zivkaplan/Book-library/README.md

 # Book-library

-Wellcome to your virtual library!
+Welcome to your virtual library!
 A website to manage your books. an exercise from ['The Odin Project'](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).